boardsource/docs/guides/flashing_terms.md

 to actually flash the keyboard!
 This is where bootloader comes in.
 There's 2 real modes for a your keyboard to be in.
 Acting like a keyboard, and waiting for the new code to run your keyboard on.
-It can't do both at the same time (usually, expections are listed later).
+It can't do both at the same time (usually, expectations are listed later).
 In order to get your keyboard ready to get into bootloader, there's a few ways depending on your controller.
 Most keyboards you can quickly double tap the reset button on the keyboard's PCB.
 This will take you into the bootloader.
 If you have a blok, integrated